-The coach house and apple loft was in a more serious state of decay with rotted roof timbers requiring the stone slate roof to be stripped.
+The farm house building was generally in good condition but the coach house and apple loft were in a more serious state of decay with rotted roof timbers requiring the stone slate roof to be stripped.
 Timing was critical due the presence of bats in the roof space.
-Doors, windows, brickwork, stonework, random stone walling and iron guttering required renovation and replacement using local materials to match the original types and designs.
-The concrete surface to the yard was removed to reveal the original river cobble stones underneath
+Doors, windows, brickwork, stonework and iron guttering was renovated or replaced with local materials to match the original types and designs.
+The concrete surface to the yard was removed to reveal the original river cobble stones underneath.